mongodb/django-mongodb-backend/README.md

 ## Getting Help

-You can ask usage questions on the [MongoDB Community Forums](https://www.mongodb.com/community/forums/tag/python).
+You can ask usage questions on our [support channels](https://www.mongodb.com/docs/manual/support/).

 ## Reporting Bugs and Requesting Features